 - There are less than 7 Robots available at trigger time, say 4 - each of the 4 Robots gets assigned one job, if a new Robot or one of the 4 becomes available, then it takes over another job of the remaining 3.
 This happens for each available Robot until no jobs are left.

-- If two or more schedules are running the same process, each for a different number of times, at the next trigger, the maximum number of jobs between them is added to the environment workload; they do not cumulate.
-Imagine the following situation: schedule A runs a process 13 times and schedule B runs it 20 times.
+- If two or more triggers are running the same process, each for a different number of times, at the next trigger, the maximum number of jobs between them is added to the environment workload; they do not cumulate.
+Imagine the following situation: trigger A runs a process 13 times and trigger B runs it 20 times.
 The following scenarios may arise:

 - A and B trigger simultaneously - 20 jobs (the maximum between 13 and 20) are queued in the environment workload.